duncanwp/python_for_climate_scientists/SETUP.md

 We will be using Anaconda to install and manage a Python 'environment' for us to work in.
 Rather than using any pre-installed Python interpretors this has the advantage that it will not conflict with any existing libraries, and everyone will be using the same verisons.

+If you are able to, we strongly suggest you install Anaconda on, and download the example data to, the system you primarily work on – and then access that system through your laptop during the course.
+PyCharm should be installed on the laptop you bring with you.

 ## 1. Install Anaconda

 If you haven't already got Anaconda installed, download and install it from: https://www.continuum.io/downloads.
 Choose Python 3.5 as this